Hondo (film): Plot

 The next morning, Ed accuses Hondo of stealing his horse, seeing the "EL" brand.
+Hondo acknowledges that it does belong to Ed, and that he will be returning it to the latter's house.
 His friends defend Hondo, who leaves to return the horse to the ranch.
 Upset about the fight and horse, Ed follows Hondo to bushwhack him.
 While camped, Hondo is set upon by the Apaches, who also attack Ed.
-In the confusion, Hondo saves Ed's life.
-As Hondo watches the last Apache ride off, Ed moves to shoot him in the back, Hondo kills him in return.
-Hondo sees Ed was clutching a photograph of Johnny which he takes.
+An Indian is about to kill Ed, but Hondo shoots him, saving Ed's life.
+As Hondo watches the last Apache ride off, Ed moves to shoot him in the back, but Hondo kills him before he can kill Hondo.
+Hondo sees Ed was clutching a photograph of Johnny, which he takes.
 The Apache capture and torture Hondo for information about the cavalry's movements.
 When Vittorio sees Johnny's photo, he decides to subject Hondo to a one-on-one fight to the death with Silva, whose brother Hondo killed.
-Hondo is victorious, but lets Silva live; the Apache drop Hondo off at the ranch, where Angie lies about him being her husband.
-Vittorio threatens him to raise Small Warrior well, as they leave, Silva kills his dog.
+Hondo is victorious, but lets Silva live.
+The Apache drop Hondo off at the ranch, where Angie lies about him being her husband.
+Vittorio threatens him to raise Small Warrior well.
+After they leave, Silva kills Sam, Hondo's dog.

 Hondo attempts to reveal the truth of Ed's death, but is interrupted by Vittorio's return.
 The chief says that the pony soldiers will come.
 He asks Hondo to mislead the cavalry as a test; Hondo refuses to lie, and Vittorio is satisfied.
 Angie admits she loves Hondo, and they kiss.
 The next day, the cavalry troops arrive and expect Angie to leave.
-Hondo and she refuse.
-While they camp, another scout wants Hondo's rifle; he says he will tell Angie what happened to Ed if Hondo refuses.
+She and Hondo refuse.
+While they camp, another scout wants Hondo's rifle, and says he will tell Angie what happened to Ed if Hondo refuses.
 Hondo punches him, but Angie overhears.
-The cavalry leaves to collect nearby settlers and Hondo stays behind.
+The cavalry leaves to collect nearby settlers, but Hondo remains with Angie and Johnny.

 Hondo prepares to go, but first tells Angie the truth about Ed's death.
 He also wants to tell Johnny, but she persuades him not to, admitting that she did not love Ed any longer, and she knew what sort of a man he was.
 She says telling Johnny the truth now would be unkind, and the secret will not follow them to Hondo's ranch in California.
-Hondo responds to her plea with a Indian word that seals an Apache wife-seeking ceremony, Varlebena, which he says means "forever".
+Hondo responds to her plea with an Indian word that seals an Apache wife-seeking ceremony, Varlebena, which he says means "forever".